Electroweak right-handed neutrino portal dark matter: Seesaw mechanism for one generation, details

 \section{Seesaw mechanism for one generation, details}

-In this Appendix, we present the most detailed derivation of seesaw-induced neutrino mixing available in the literature, which is surprisingly rare.
+In this Appendix, we present the most detailed derivation of seesaw-induced neutrino mixing currently available in the literature, including the intermediate steps that are often omitted even in pedagogical textbooks and reviews.
 This derivation explicitly determines the couplings of all neutrinos (three light and three heavy) to SM particles Eqs.~(\ref{eq:SMWp})--(\ref{eq:SMH}) and to dark sector particles Eq.~(\ref{eq:DSN}) after the seesaw mixing.
-Such couplings are of significant importance in models where the dark sector communicates with the SM via Majorana neutrinos.
-In many related works, it is often assumed, almost by default, that the dark sector is effectively decoupled from the SM due to the smallness of the mixing angles.
-As a result, interactions between dark sector particles and SM fields (e.g., light neutrinos, gauge bosons and the Higgs boson), mediated by the Majorana neutrinos, are frequently neglected.
-This omission is common given the complexity of a complete analysis, but in some cases it can lead to errors.
+It also shows explicitly how the SM neutrinos become Majorana particles through the seesaw mechanism.

 The full mass term for a one-generation neutrino is written as